twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 - jointly governed (creator / DAO + attn),
 - configured so that:
   - when **no financing is active**, you can withdraw as usual,
-  - when **a deal is active**, an agreed share of incoming revenues goes first to repayment.
+  - when **a position is active**, an agreed share of incoming revenues goes first to repayment.

 On top of this, the revenue account can: